Historically buying a home in the winter meant you faced less competition and selling your home in the winter meant it might sit on the market longer.

 So what is a home buyer to do?
 Understanding the Bozeman real estate market and having realistic expectations are the first steps.
 It's important to realize how fast our market is moving so you are prepared before you start.
 In our market, if you are interested in a property, you have to act fast.
 It's simply too competitive for waiting a few days to make an offer.
 If you understand these expectations it will make the process easier.
 As a buyer, prioritize your wants and needs and know that it might be hard to meet all of those in our market.

 Home sellers often wait until spring to list their home because they think a green lawn and no snow might show better.
 But, can you think of a time a home looks better than during the holidays?
 Winter is beautiful in Bozeman and sellers shouldn't overlook this great time to put your home on the market.

 A benefit to selling your home in the winter is the turnaround time can be quicker.
-During our peak summer months, it can take 5-6 weeks just to get appraisals back and home inspectors can back up.
+During our peak summer months, it can take 5-6 weeks just to get appraisals back and home inspectors get back-upped.
 This can cause delays in closings.
-When the market slows down in the winter, things can move faster and quicker closings can happen.
+When the market slows down in the winter, things can move faster and quicker closings happen.

 If you are planning on selling your home this winter, it's time to get it ready to sell.
 In Bozeman, it is easy to think you simply have to put a sign in the yard, which is mostly true.
 However, if you want to maximize what you get out of your home, it should be in the best condition to sell.
 Talk with your real estate agent to discuss which projects could provide a financial benefit.
 They will be able to advise you as to what is worth your time.
 By having your home in top condition when it hits the market you are more likely to sell quickly and at top dollar.
 If you're wondering what your home is worth in the current market, click here.